rmholmes/rmholmes.github.io/_pages/publications.md

   seawater: A workshop on water-mass transformation analysis for ocean and climate studies.
 Submitted to **Bull.
 Amer.
 Meteor.
 Soc.**

+* Archer M., Schaeffer A., Keating S., Roughan M., *Holmes R.*, Siegelman L.: Observations of submesoscale instability and frontal subduction within the mesoscale eddy field of the Tasman Sea.
+Submitted to the **Journal of Physical Oceanography**

 # Theses
 ___